-The VdGS-NE Winter 2020 workshop English Composers on the Continent will take place at Brandeis University on January 25,2020.
-The registration deadline is December 28,2019.
+The VdGS-NE Winter 2020 workshop English Composers on the Continent took place at Brandeis University on January 25,2020.

 Everyone will get a chance to play some Pavans and Galliards, but that’s not all that will be on offer.
 There will be a class looking at sacred music by Phillips and Dering, and we will also offer fantasias by Dering.
 In addition to sacred music, Phillips also wrote a large number of madrigals.
 John Dowland’s music was well-known all over Europe, and we will look at some of his songs which were especially popular there.

 We’ll start the day with a lecture demo giving an overview of the historical context with musical examples played by the faculty.